 Just in case you missed this, last year I took part in a Halloween sewing blog tour and made this Bargello style reversible table runner.
 Well, that was a year ago and no doubt there's a lot of new readers here now so here it is in full again.

 You know how one thing on Pinterest leads to another sometimes.
 Well, I stumbled across this board on Bargello Quilts and was fascinated.
 One link led to another and before you know it husband was home and no dinner was ready.
 Although I'm by no means a quilter, I wanted to just give this a very basic try so when my Halloween Jelly Roll arrived from Etsy, I knew what it was destined to become.

 Making the Bargello Halloween Table Runner

 You will need:

-- Moda Eerie Jelly Roll or 2.5 inch strips of Halloween fabrics
+- Halloween Jelly Roll or 2.5-inch strips of Halloween fabrics

 - Black for the binding